Our Commitment to Ethical Sourcing

-- Prior to placing orders with any factory, we also engage independent internationally recognised qualified assessment and audit firms to verify compliance with all local laws and safety conditions, in relation to labour and safety issues including fire and building integrity.
+- Prior to placing orders with any factory, we also engage independent, internationally recognised assessment and audit firms to verify compliance with all local laws and safety conditions, in relation to labour and safety issues (including fire and building integrity).

-- During manufacturing, our globally independent audit firm Intertek inspect all orders.
-To-date we have achieved a 100% inspection rate of all our orders in all of our factories.
+- During manufacturing, our globally independent audit firm Intertek inspects all orders.

 Ethical Raw Material Procurement

 Our sourcing commitment is supported by the following initiatives relating to fibre procurement:

 We confirm that we will not source products containing rabbit angora until we can be completely confident that the ethical standards of rabbit angora farming are assured and independently audited.